volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 }
 ```

-where the next is correct (I use Hamcrest assertion here):
+This code snippet lacks any assertions, meaning `jtcop` will warn about it.
+Check out the next snippet as a proper replacement, and note the use of the
+Hamcrest assertion.

 ```java
 @Test